FairRootGroup/FairSoft/README.md

   ./make_clean.sh root all

-which will also remove the files istalled into the installation directory.
+which will also remove the files installed into the installation directory.